oneaxis/docker-gradle-plugin/README.md

 `multistageDockerfile()` as a pseudo-wrapper first.
 The `dockerfile()` method then takes any argument we want to be part of the Dockerfile.
 The instruction order also defines the final position in the Dockerfile itself.

-## Build
-To build this project by yourself, you need to provide the following environment
-variables:

--